-So, your son or daughter is finally heading off to college.
-Even though you’ve known this day would always come, it’s here now, and you aren’t sure how to deal with it.
-For 18 long, chaotic but happy years, you’ve had your child to look after, and now they’re leaving the nest and starting the next chapter on their own at college.
+So, your son or daughter is finally heading off to college to earn a degree.
+Even though you’ve always known this day would come, most parents aren’t sure how to cope when kids go to college.
+For 18 long, chaotic but happy years, you’ve had your child to look after, and now they’re leaving the nest and starting the next chapter on their own.
 Although you’re proud and excited for your child and the adventures they’re about to embark upon, it’s totally normal for you to feel a deep sadness and even grieve their absence in your life.

 Being a parent is a full-time job that lasts your entire life.
 Just because your children are older and are becoming adults doesn’t mean that you don’t care or worry about them just as much as you did when they were newborns.